Monday 9:00 am - 5:00 pm Tuesday 9:00 am - 8:00 pm Wednesday 9:00 am - 8:00 pm Thursday 10:00 am - 5:00 pm Friday 9:00 am - 5:00 pm

 While many employers find infographic resumes appealing, it is important that you create a traditional resume as well.
 Learn about other resume formats and choose one appropriate for the industry and position for which you're applying.

 Online portfolios traditionally come in three forms: a blog, a website, or a dedicated solution.
 Your portfolio can include your resume, writing samples, digital images of your graphic design work or artwork, and/or video and audio files.
 An online portfolio is designed to showcase your work and should be tailored to your target career goals and audience.
 It is an important tool to use if you are applying for positions in film/video, design, journalism, or other positions that require examples of your work.
+You can build your own website, or choose a pre-existing platform such as Wordpress, SquareSpace, or Wix.
 Here are some important things to keep in mind when preparing and designing your online portfolio.

 Showcase Your Best Work